grd32grd/fight-simulator/README.md

 ## Purpose
-Program written in C that simulates multiple random executions of a battle between two heros facing a pirate crew.
+Multi-threaded program written in C that simulates multiple random executions of a battle between two heros facing a pirate crew.

 ## Source Files
 main.c